• Skip to primary navigation

 Storage and freeze

-Fridge: Keep the pie covered in the fridge for up to 3–4 days.
-The meringue may soften slightly but will still taste great.
+• Fridge: Keep the tart covered in the fridge for 3–4 days.
+The meringue can soften a bit but holds well.

-Freeze: To freeze, skip the meringue, wrap the baked crust and lemon filling tightly, and freeze for up to 1 month.
-Thaw in the fridge overnight, then add fresh meringue before serving.
+• Freezer: Freeze only the baked crust filled with the lemon cream (no meringue), well wrapped, for up to one month.
+Thaw in the fridge and add fresh meringue before serving.

 Recipe Questions